nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <ins>Aspect: How should the user be allowed to filter friends timing by?</ins>

 The user is able to retrieve an ordered list by skill for friends filtered by a specified game and timing.
-However, our first design consideration is the format the user should use for specifying the filtered timing.
+However, our first design consideration is the format the user should use for specifying the timing to filter by.

 Below are the options we could allow the user to filter by: <br>
 * Option #1: Filter by 24-hour clock and day (i.e. `1000` and `1` to represent `1000` on Monday)